zangels0/kupucard/readme.md

 ## Usage

-Generate a quartz card like normal:
+Generate a kupumalam card like normal:

 ```js
 (async () => {